 Active Gomer must set pace.
 Companion runner must follow.

 Team personal vehicle may be used to "spot" during night legs.

 Vehicle cannot follow at Gomer's pace.
 Vehicle must hopscotch Gomer, meaning, you must drive ahead a mile or so and wait for active Gomer to pass.
 Then drive ahead and wait again.

 Vehicle cannot carry the next active Gomer.
 All Gomers must shuttle out to each Exchange and back to GOMR Nation.

-You are more likely to come upon a skunk or opossum than you are a bear.
+You are more likely to come upon a skunk or opossum than anything dangerous.
 One key to running at night is to make a little more noise than usual.
-Whether that's wearing bells, singing outloud, or clapping, giving any animal fair warning of your arrival will prompt them to take flight.
+Whether that's shuffling your feet more, wearing bells, singing outloud, or clapping, giving any animal fair warning of your arrival will prompt them to take flight.